b-jan/blog/NextJs-2.md

 - import images in js files (logo problem)
 - several routes usage or route management (check [this article](https://medium.com/@benlu/ssr-with-create-react-app-v2-1b8b520681d9))
 - deal with the `</head>` and the metatags (for SEO improvements)
-- code splitting (here is [an article](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a) solving the problem)
+- code splitting (here is [an article](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a
+) solving the problem)
 - manage the state of our app or use Redux (check this [great article](https://medium.com/@cereallarceny/server-side-rendering-with-create-react-app-fiber-react-router-v4-helmet-redux-and-thunk-275cb25ca972)

-and performance is bad on large pages:
-`ReactDOMServer.renderToString()` is a synchronous CPU bound call and can starve out incoming requests to the server.
-Walmart worked on [an optimization](https://github.com/walmartlabs/react-ssr-optimization) for their e-commerce website.
+)

 It is possible to make SSR work perfectly on top of create-react-app, we won't go through all the painful work in this article.
 Still, if you're interested in it, I attached just above some great articles giving detailed explanations.